-The NAJIT Academy is a new and exciting educational project under the direction of the Training and Education Committee offering webinars and other educational opportunities.
+The NAJIT Academy is an exciting educational project under the direction of the Training and Education Committee offering webinars and other educational opportunities.
 This initiative is intended to provide a variety of subjects and in many different languages to meet the needs of NAJIT friends and members.

 We invite you to submit your ideas for webinar topics as well as submit your own webinar proposal.
 Please use the links above to share them!

-Registration closes at midnight ET the day before the webinar.
+Registration closes at midnight the day before the webinar.

 GaRID is an Approved RID CMP Sponsor for continuing education activities.